-Pertinent transactions are subject to the full 4.45% state sales tax rate; therefore, there is no estimated tax loss for FYE 6-20 and FYE 6-21.
+Pertinent transactions are subject to the full 4.45% state sales tax rate; therefore, there is no estimated tax loss for FYE 6-21 or FYE 6-22.

 26. Purchases by Regionally Accredited Independent Educational Institutions

 This exclusion allows qualifying educational institutions to purchase, lease, or rent tangible personal property or receive services without the payment of general sales tax.
 The exclusion does not extend to sales made by the institutions.
 The purpose of this exclusion is to provide financial assistance to qualifying institutions.